nerdnum/fastapi_with_auth/README.md

 # Fastapi with authentication

 This project implements Fastapi with SqlAlchemy and postgresql.
 It provdes a user model, role model and allows for mapping between users and roles.
-It also provides simple OAuth authentication as given in the FastAPI documentation.
+It also provides simple OAuth authentication, as shown in the FastAPI documentation.
 It also provides extensive pytest tests for the implementation

 ## Simple usage